jereze/DataikuSublimeText/README.md

 * Sublime Text 3
 * Dataiku DSS 3.1 or further
-* Access to Dataiku DSS Public API (with a valid key)
+* Access to Dataiku DSS Public API (with a valid [API key](https://doc.dataiku.com/dss/latest/api/public/keys.html))

+Note: From DSS 4.0, you have to generate a `Personal API key` on a User profile.
+Before, a `Global API key` was required.

 ## Configuration and usage